 Saint Philip’s Episcopal Church, Coral Gables, FL, for Schoenstein & Co.

 Façade, pulpit, and chancel layout by Terry Byrd Eason Design.
 This job involved rendering not only the façade, but also the new pulpit, a relocated baptismal font and chairs, and a moved and widened communion rail.
-Schoenstein had only become aware of my services five days before a rendering of this sanctuary was needed for an important presentation; but I still delivered this image on-time, and the church was pleased and is proceeding with the project.
+Schoenstein had only become aware of my services shortly before a rendering was needed for an important presentation, and reached out to me with the challenge of completing the entire task within five days; I delivered the image on-time, the church approved the project, and Schoenstein is now building the organ (scroll down to the green section titled “Upcoming Projects”).

 View precursor photo here.